Vázquez’s HR in 10th caps Red Sox rally past Blue Jays 7-5

 Brandon Workman (6-1) pitched a scoreless 10th for Boston, getting himself out of a jam with a nice fielding play on a grounder headed for center field by Eric Sogard, who had four singles in the game.

-Randal Grichuk homered for Toronto, which got six strong innings from rookie Trent Thornton but couldn’t hold off the late rally by the Red Sox.
+Randal Grichuk homered for Toronto, which got six strong innings from Thornton but couldn’t hold off the late rally by the Red Sox.

+“We played a good game against one of the best teams in baseball.
+You get frustrated when you lose on a walk-off but we played a great game yesterday, another great game today,” Toronto manager Charlie Montoyo said.

+On Thursday, it was the Blue Jays who rallied to a 10th inning victory over the Angels in Toronto, winning 7-5 on Billy McKinney’s two-run homer.

+The Blue Jays were on the other end Friday against the resurgent Red Sox, who improved to a season-best seven games above .500 at 42-35.

-Freddy Galvis hit a two-run single in the first as the Blue Jays got to Chris Sale early.
-Grichuk hit a two-run homer in the third and added an RBI single in the seventh to put Toronto up 5-1.
+Freddy Galvis hit a two-run single in the first as the Blue Jays got to Sale early.
+Grichuk hit a two-run homer in the third and added an RBI single in the seventh to give Toronto its four-run lead.

 Boston began its comeback in the bottom of the seventh when Mookie Betts tripled to the triangle in center to start and scored on Benintendi’s hit.
-Xander Bogaerts doubled and Martinez followed with his single to pull the Red Sox within one.
+Bogaerts doubled and Martinez followed with his single to pull the Red Sox within one.

 In the eighth, Jackie Bradley Jr. tripled with one out against David Phelps and scored the tying run on Devers’ hit to right.

 Sale lasted just five innings.
 He struck out eight, but struggled with his control at crucial times.
-He didn’t retire Toronto in order until the fourth and threw 101 pitches in just five innings while giving up four runsand seven hits with two walks.
+He didn’t retire Toronto in order until the fourth and threw 101 pitches in just five innings while giving up four runs and seven hits with two walks.

+“They picked me up.
+That was big.
+I put us in a pretty bad hole early on,” Sale said.

 Thornton pitched 6 1/3 innings, allowing two runs and eight hits, with one walk and seven strikeouts.